JWKennington/pynstein/README.md

 These utilities are compatible with the symbolic tools thanks to `sympy.lambdify`, which is used to convert symbolic equations into numeric equations.

-*Note that the numeric tools in `pynstein` are still in beta.
+*Note that the numeric tools in `pystein` are still in beta.

 ### Example Geodesic Usage